The Ship: Your Home and Workplace at Sea

 Their professional crew consists of trained and experienced sailors which hold all required certificates.
 The (deck) layout of the Gulden Leeuw guarantees a safe learning environment.
 The Gulden Leeuw was built with the function of sail training in mind.
 They are passionate about sail training and are eager to “show you the ropes.”
 The ship has very high safety standards with strict Dutch additional safety requirements on top of SOLAS (Safety of Life at Sea Convention) requirements.

-As soon as you step on board you are considered as “one of the crew.”
-The ultimate goal is for the trainees (that would be you) to take over the ship.
+As soon as the Warriors stepped on board there were considered as “one of the crew.”
+The ultimate goal is for the trainees (that would be the Warriors) to take over the ship.
 Therefore, everything is done by the trainees – from watch keeping to cleaning the deck.
-The professional crew on the Gulden Leeuw believe it should be your vessel and your challenge.
+The professional crew on the Gulden Leeuw believed it should be their vessel and their challenge.

-Complementing their program which makes it possible to find out where your qualities and personal challenges lie, is a daily leadership and mentoring component designed specifically for this project that will incorporate culture, community and capacity building for you as a leader in your community.
+Complementing their program which makes it possible to find out where your qualities and personal challenges lie, is a daily leadership and mentoring component designed specifically for this project that incorporated culture, community and capacity building for the Warriors as leaders in the Warriors community.

-Throughout the course of the journey, from Halifax Canada to Le Havre France, you are provided with a sense of seafaring tradition and values, which are indispensable for life on board and living within a close community.
-The group on board is an independent community, almost like a small community in terms of the challenges that it faces, which cannot be ignored and must be overcome.
-In doing so, personal commitment is promoted and reinforced.
-Due to the small size of the team in comparison to those on board large freight vessels, the trainees can assist in every area on board – from the ship’s management, right through to route planning.
+Throughout the course of the journey, from Halifax Canada to Le Havre France, Warriors were provided with a sense of seafaring tradition and values, which are indispensable for life on board and living within a close community.
+The group on board was an independent community, almost like a small community in terms of the challenges that it faces, which cannot be ignored and must be overcome.
+In doing so, personal commitment was promoted and reinforced.
+Due to the small size of the team in comparison to those on board large freight vessels, the trainees worked and assisted in every area on board – from the ship’s management, right through to route planning.

-With bunk style beds, showers and all meals provided, when you are on ship, you are on duty.
+With bunk style beds, showers and all meals provided, when the Warriors were on ship, they were on duty.
 Everyone matters and has a role to play.
-Each member of the crew is important and together helps reinforce that everyone belongs.
+Each member of the crew was important and together helps reinforce that everyone belonged.

 This is not a holiday at sea: it is a life changing, skill building, confidence enhancing, relationship making, hard working adventure.
-One that you will never, ever forget.
+One that the Warriors will never, ever forget.

 Click here to learn more about the Partners working together to make this project a reality!